theupdateframework/taps/tap14.md

 Not all TUF repositories have a mechanism that is  able to list all directories in a folder (the equivalent of the `ls` command).
-For these repositories (such as OCI registries or http servers), the repository SHOULD include a `supported-versions` file in the top of this directory structure that lists all versions supported by the repository to allow for client discovery.
-This file will have the following fields:
+For these repositories (such as OCI registries or http servers), the repository SHOULD include a `supported-versions.json` file in the top of this directory structure that lists all versions supported by the repository to allow for client discovery.
+This file will be signed by a threshold of root keys, and the `signed` portion will have the following fields:

 ```
-{ "supported_versions" : [VERSION, ...],
+{ "supported_versions" : [
+    { MAJOR_VERSION: FOLDER_NAME},
+    ...
+  ]
+}

 ```

-where `VERSION` is the integer name of a supported major version (i.e. 2).
+where `MAJOR_VERSION` is the integer representing a supported major version (i.e. 2) and `FOLDER_NAME` is the integer representing the folder containing metadata for this supported major version.
+In most cases, `MAJOR_VERSION` should match `FOLDER_NAME`.
 For backwards compatability, version 1 should be assumed to be in the top-level repository with no directory named 1.